stardist/augmend/Readme.md

 ```
 Should result in the following output.
-From left to right: orginal and 4 augmented volumes.
+From left to right: original and 4 augmented volumes.
 Top and bottom, image (`img`) and labels (`lbl`).

 ![alt text](imgs/examples.png)